 It is not enough to live an authentic life in isolation or silence, it is important to share from it as well.
 I personally feel that when we narrate stories about our own life through the perspective offered by “authenticity vs inauthenticity”, we come in touch with our own humanity and live powerfully.
 We could also be an inspiration for others to accept their own humanity and live powerfully.

-For instance, rather than saying – “I just realised that my whole life I hated my body, its lack of good appearance.
+For instance, rather than saying – “I just realized: my whole life I hated my body and its lack of good appearance.
 I had to go through a lot of embarrassment in my life because of how ugly I look.
 I have now learned how to dress up better and deal with it, but my ugliness still haunts me.”

 Rather than saying it like that, one could say: “My body and its appearance (or lack of it) is a facticity that I must take complete ownership of as an authentic human being.
 I notice how hard it is to choose options with respect to my appearance and my body unless I own it up as mine.
 When I say that my body is my body, I find new levels of freedom in choosing how I want to present it to the world.”

 See the difference?
 The first one is very moral.
-Its all about good attitude or bad attitude or being a victim of bad-body.
+It’s all about a good attitude or bad attitude or being a victim of bad-body.
 The second one celebrates a human being’s capacity to make an existential choice in the face of his facticity.

 I feel that it is about time we all focused on living an authentic life rather than living a good life.
 I also feel that it is time we all focused on narrating the story of our lives from the lens offered by “am I authentic?”; rather than narrate it with all the romanticism and heroism that we have been doing thus far.

 What do you think?